What was lost and what survived devastating Notre Dame fire

 Breaking News Emails

-Some of the most prized, centuries-old relics of France and Christianity survived the devastating Notre Dame Cathedral fire that nearly wiped out the cherished Paris landmark, authorities said Tuesday.
+Some of the most prized, centuries-old relics of France and Christianity survived the devastating Notre Dame Cathedral fire that almost wiped out the cherished Paris landmark, authorities said Tuesday.

 Culture Minister Franck Riester breathed a huge sigh of relief, telling reporters outside Notre Dame that the nation's "most precious treasures" were largely spared.